Home Staging Tips for Selling Your House

 This is where we need to set aside our pride and remember we are trying to sell what is likely a huge investment.
 We are selling the house, not our way of living.

+When staging a home, make sure to give each space a function.
 Often, when we live in a space, we adjust to what works for our unique family.
-We might use a nook as storage space or stuff a chair into a corner (which always gathers clothes).
-Highlight how the house flows from one space to another.
+We might use a nook as storage space or stuff a chair into a corner (which always gathers clothes).ย Highlight how the house flows from one space to another.
 How awkward spaces might be used.

 If your kids wanted a bright orange wall (like mine did!), now is the time to paint it in preparation to sell.
 It might feel kind of sad, but what are the chances someone else will love that shade of orange?
 Most likely, buyers will see it as an obstacle – something they’ll have to spend time and money on to fix.
 Check out my list of the Best Neutral Paint Colors for a great collection of options I’ve used again and again.

-We’ve all heard we need to take down family photos before selling a home.
-There are many reasons to do so.
-One, you’ll have people in your home and it’s wise to create some privacy and distance.
+A critical tip for home staging to sell is removing personal items.
+Weโve all heard we need to take down family photos before selling a home.
+There are many reasons to do so.ย One, youโll have people in your home and itโs wise to create some privacy and distance.

+A crucial home staging piece of advice is to remove fake decor like plants and flowers.
 Please.
 I beg you.
 Do not let anyone put fake fruit or flowers out for home staging.
-People are buying a place to live, not a show room.
-And unless those fake plants are a next level illusion that look real, I say no to artificial plants as well.
-There are so many great alternatives!
+People are buying a place to live, not a show room.ย And unless those fake plants are a next level illusion that look real, I say no to artificial plants as well.ย There are so many great alternatives!

+Adding greenery is an important aspect of home staging.
 We got rid of the fake.
 Now add some life.
-I usually buy at least five new, little potted plants before staging a home for photos and selling.
+I usually buy at least five new, little potted plants before staging a home for photos and selling.ย

-It’s in the details here right?
+Before selling, replace cool light bulbs with warmer bulbs.
+This is a good tip in general but when it comes to selling, itโs all in the details here right?
 Well, realtors like to photograph and show a home with the lights on.
-Keep this in mind and make sure all the lightbulbs match (it always sticks out if one is an old school random bulb and the rest are pretty edison bulbs).
+Keep this in mind and make sure all the lightbulbs match (it always sticks out if one is an old school random bulb and the rest are pretty edison bulbs).ย

-Spend a couple hundred if it earns you thousands.
-It is absolutely ok (and smart!) to invest a bit of money if it means you’ll likely get more and better offers.
+One of my tried and true home staging tips seems counterintuitive but I swear it helps to strategically spend some money to get a home ready for market.
+I think of it is spending a couple hundred if it earns you thousands.
+It is absolutely ok (and smart!) to invest a bit of money if it means youโll likely get more and better offers.ย

 While this nugget is probably the very first thing you do before selling a home, I’m saving it for the end because it’s not just the start of the process, it’s all the way through.
 You will be cleaning as you get ready to sell, before photos, in advance of the open house and then for private showings.